Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ### Item Drops
 Each time you kill a Variant, there's a small chance for it to drop an Item which's tier can be White, Green or Red.
-Chances are highly configurable, and each Tier has it's own chances, by default, Common tier variants can only drop white items, while a rare variant might give you a red item if youre lucky enough!
+Chances are highly configurable, and each Tier has it's own chances, by default, Common tier variants can only drop white items, while a rare variant might give you a red item if you're lucky enough!
 (Note: not actually affected by the Luck stat)
-The default values for the Item drops are right below (It is reccomended to check out the "Configuring the Mod" section for an explanation of how the Item drop mechanic works.
+The default values for the Item drops are right below (It is recommended to check out the "Configuring the Mod" section for an explanation of how the Item drop mechanic works.

 	Common Variants:
 	- 3% for a White item